nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 When we embarked on this project, NutriGoals was projected to be a morph of the original AB3 application.
 It would be a complete wraparound where even the base purpose was different - from an address book to a calorie tracker.
-This design decision then lead to many hiccups along the way, but they were nonetheless instrumental in teaching us about in teaching us the good software engineering practices that we need moving ahead.
+This design decision then lead to many hiccups along the way, but they were nonetheless instrumental in teaching us about good software engineering practices that we need moving ahead.

 Initially, the choice to morph the application led to the refactoring of the codebase to suit our purpose.
 This unfortunately caused certain bugs and many errors in not just the test cases, but also the core program itself.
-While this was troublesome, confusing and tedious, it allowed us to understand the code base on a deeper level ad we were able to appreciate certain software engineering skills (such as defensive coding).
+While this was troublesome, confusing and tedious, it allowed us to understand the code base on a deeper level and we were able to appreciate certain software engineering skills (such as defensive coding).

 Another major hiccup and learning lesson came from designing features that not only work, but also suit the user needs.
 We